Giovibg/Cannon-RTES/README.md

 2. Press `ENTER` to choose power shot intensity - from 1 to 10.
 3. Press `ARROW KEY UP` or `ARROW KEY DOWN` to choose cannon degree rotation.
 4. Press `ENTER` to shot the ball following trajectory.
-5. If target will be catched by ball, wall position will be randomly changed, height incremented.
+5. If target will be catched by ball, wall position will be randomly changed and height incremented.
 6. Press `ESC` to exit the game.